Ready for ITSM at high velocity?

 Forrester defines ESM as “extending IT service management capabilities beyond technology services to address business-centric use cases; managing service demand and supply through a common platform, portal, and service catalog; and speeding up innovation and workflow automation through PaaS/low-code development tooling.”

-At Atlassian, our customers frequently use Jira Service Desk for departments like marketing, finance, and sales, with great success.
-Over 100 teams at Twitter, including HR, procurement, and facilities deliver services like employee onboarding and responding to facilities incidents with Jira Service Desk.
-AppDynamics, a provider of application performance monitoring, onboarded over 700 new employees in one year with Jira Service Desk.
+At Atlassian, our customers frequently use Jira Service Management for departments like marketing, finance, and sales, with great success.
+Over 100 teams at Twitter, including HR, procurement, and facilities deliver services like employee onboarding and responding to facilities incidents with Jira Service Management.
+AppDynamics, a provider of application performance monitoring, onboarded over 700 new employees in one year with Jira Service Management.
 In fact at Atlassian, we rely on 130 service desks internally to keep work flowing.

 ITSM vs ESM